qqqlab/microRSA/README.md

 Flash: <2500 bytes with Arduino compiler

-*1) anything below RSA1024 problably should not be used.
-See: https://en.wikipedia.org/wiki/RSA_Factoring_Challenge
+*1) Anything below RSA1024 problably should not be used.
+See https://en.wikipedia.org/wiki/RSA_Factoring_Challenge

 *2) By default exponent 3 is used. e=3 involves only 2 multiplications.
 With e=65537 this is 17 multiplications, so the runtime will be 8.5 times as long.